blaues0cke/PiSleepTalk/README.md

 * Jonas Otto ([https://github.com/ottojo](https://github.com/ottojo)) for the hardware support
 * Michael Malura ([https://github.com/maluramichael](https://github.com/maluramichael)) for the node.js support

+## Experience

+I used this for my own a few days now in kinda production environment.
+Things I learned:

+* Do not set the gain of the microphone to 100%, it will record disorders that will annoy you

 ## License

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/).